How to Find Driving Test Cancellations on GOV.UK (2026)

 Is the GOV.UK cancellation check free?

 Yes.
 There is no fee beyond the original £62 practical test fee.
-The "change your test" function on GOV.UK shows all available slots at every centre within 24 weeks and is the same pool of cancellations that third party apps poll against.
-The free route requires daily manual checks, the paid route automates the polling.
+The "change your test" function on GOV.UK shows all available slots at every centre within 24 weeks.
+Since 12 May 2026 this official route is the only permitted way to search for cancellations, and it just requires daily manual checks.

-How much earlier can I get a driving test with a cancellation finder?
+How much earlier can I get a driving test by checking for cancellations?

 3 to 5 weeks earlier is typical for a flexible learner using the free GOV.UK route with daily checks.
-4 to 8 weeks earlier is realistic with a paid app and broad criteria.
 8 to 12 weeks is achievable in best cases but requires being able to accept any centre within an hour's travel and any time of day.
-A pinned-centre, pinned-time learner sees almost no benefit either way.
+A pinned-centre, pinned-time learner sees almost no benefit.
+Since 12 May 2026 the official GOV.UK service is the only permitted way to search.

 Are there any DVSA-approved cancellation apps?